Colleges and Trade Schools in Colorado

 - Average yearly wage: $86,540

-Health specialties teachers, post-secondary (35.7%): Lead college-level courses in areas such as medicine, pharmacy, dentistry, public health, or laboratory technology.
+Health specialties teachers, post-secondary (35.7%): Teach college-level courses in medicine, pharmacy, dentistry, public health, or laboratory technology.
 A doctoral degree is generally necessary.

 - Average yearly wage: $147,460